oliv3340/go-blockchain/README.md

 > **Note** : this is a simplified explanation

 A blockchain is a public database of records, composed of blocks.
-Each blocks contains, a `creation timestamp`, the `block's data`, the `previous block hash` and the `current hash`.
+Each blocks contains, a `creation timestamp`, the `block's data: a transaction`, the `previous block hash` and the `current hash`.

 ```Go
 type Block struct {